 All mammals derive immunity from the first milk (colostrum) they drink from their mothers.
 This maternal immunity wanes over a period of 12 weeks and so the susceptibility to disease increases over this time.
 Vaccination provides a means of priming the immune system to allow development of immunity against those diseases vaccinated against.
 The most susceptible age groups to disease are the young and the old.

-Dogs receive two primary vaccinations, the first at 8-9 weeks and the second at 12 weeks of age.
+Dogs receive three primary vaccinations, the first at 8-9 weeks and the second at 12 weeks of age, and the third at 16 weeks of age.
 The reason for the timing of the first vaccination is that the maternal immunity will have waned sufficiently to allow a small initial antibody response whilst at 12 weeks’ of age, the maternal antibodies will have waned sufficiently allowing the immune system to respond fully to the second vaccination.
 Earlier ending vaccination schedules do not always provide a good immunity.

 Booster vaccinations thereafter are administered at the annual health examination at 12 month intervals.
 Boosting of “core vaccines” is generally only necessary every 2 years – the ‘core’ components include Parvovirus, Distemper and Infectious Hepatitis.
 ‘Non core’ components such as Leptospirosis, and infectious bronchitis (kennel cough) need annual boosting to provide sufficient immunity.